|

 original music was very rarely supported by the Radio stations.

+I thought it was a top record.
 Arriving back in Sydney Sept 67 with a new musical

 direction, Lindsay and Zack moved to Manly, Eric, Maureen and I